-Introduction: DIY Sustainable Wicks - Make an Oil Burning Candle
+Introduction: Upcycle Shot Glasses for an Oil Burning Candle

 This past holiday season, I challenged myself to make oil burning candles out of nothing but garbage finds and found objects around our home.
 My husband and I started a journey last year to lead a more sustainable life, so it was important to create something that would be re-usable, cheap, readily available and would burn safely.

-While I used my wicks to create a display for the Festival of Lights, these will also work to create oil candles any time of year and for any occasion.
-Why not try a version out for Valentines Day?
+While I used this idea to create a display for the Festival of Lights, these will also work to create oil candles any time of year and for any occasion.
+Why not try a version out for Valentines Day, for instance?
 There's nothing more romantic than the glow of candle light!

 Step 1: Upcycle a Shot Glass for the Oil Burning Candle